NoiseBoxWorks/noisebox-appliance/README.md

 # NoiseBox Appliance- An Open-source Tool to Obscure Your Online Footprint

+Read the full [NoiseBox Manifesto](MANIFESTO.md) to learn more about the mission behind outbound data poisoning.

 NoiseBox is a privacy-hardened, Python-based web crawling script designed to run on scheduled intervals in a virtualized or native Linux environment to counter online data profiling.